 A collection of research articles by library staff is available at Institutional Knowledge (InK).

 - American Library Association (ALA)

 - Hong Kong Library Association (HKLA)

-- International Association of Scientific and Technological University Libraries (IATUL)
+- International Association of University Libraries (IATUL)

 - International Federation of Library Associations and Institutions (IFLA)

 - Learning Environments Australasia

 - Library Association of Singapore (LAS)

 - Pacific Rim Research Libraries Alliance (PRRLA)